Explore Tasmania's Bay of Fires

 Day Two - Exploring the Bay of Fires Coastline

 Following a relaxed breakfast at the camp we walk south, absorbing the magnificent coastline colours and the solitude.
 Walking along ridgelines of sand-dunes, one can enjoy views across heathlands and across the ocean to the east.
 Exploration of the marsupial lawns often reveals quiet native animals and the many tracks they leave behind.
 Lunch is at one of the coves sheltered behind the dunes near Eddystone Point Lighthouse.
 The afternoon is enjoyed in the seclusion of beaches and coves that lead gradually to afternoon tea at the Bay of Fires Lodge.
-The evening is spent relaxing at the majestic Bay of Fires Lodge, in twin share or double rooms.
+Once at the Lodge you may wish to indulge in one of our spa treatments - we suggest you pre book to avoid disappointment (lodge spa) The evening is spent relaxing at the majestic Bay of Fires Lodge, in twin share or double rooms.
 Meals are prepared by your Lodge hosts and guides and accompanied by fine Tasmanian wine and beer.
 The library can be a source of reference material or just light reading as well as games for the evening.

 Walking for the day is approx 14km; 7 hrs.
 Overnight at Bay of Fires Lodge